warbe-maker/warbe-maker.github.io/_posts/2021-02-06-Programatically-updating-Excel-VBA-code.markdown

 ## Challenges
-1. There is no safe and stable way for a _VB-Project_ to uodate it's own code other than delegating this service to another _VB-Project_.
+1. There is no safe and stable way to programmatically modify the code of a _VB-Project_  other than delegating this service to another _VB-Project_.
 2. A component cannot be simply removed and replaced by importing an _Export File_ because the removal of a component is postponed by the system until the running process has ended.
 However, renaming and removing does the trick because the rename puts the component out of the way for the import.
-3. An update service which can be called by any _VB-Project_ (via Application.Run) must be available as an opened Workbook.
-A Workbook automatically opened for a another one is only possible via a referenced! **Add-in**.
-The birth of a _Component-Management_ Addin-Workbook which turned out to be much more complex than expected in the first place.
+3. An update service which can be called by any _VB-Project_ (via Application.Run) must be available as an open Workbook.
+Such a Workbook may automatically opened for a another one  only when referenced as an **Add-in** Workbook (a solution which turned out to be much more complex than expected in the first place.

-4. Updating individual components developed, maintained and (hopefully appropriately) tested in one _VB-Project_ and used by others I've successfully implemented.
-Synchronizing all code in a kind of Raw-Clone-Project approach still looks like opening a can of worms and will suffer from some limitations too complicated to be eliminated.
+Conclusion: Automatically updating _Common VBA Components_ developed, maintained (and hopefully appropriately tested) in one _VB-Project_ and used by others is successfully implemented in a _CompMan_ Addin Workbook.
+However, synchronizing all code in a  _VB-Clone-Project_ based on the code in a _VB-Raw-Project_ is about opening a can of worms and will probably suffer from some limitations too complicated or even impossible to be eliminated.

 ## Disambiguation
-The terms below are not only those used in this post but also used with the implementation of the _Component Management_.
+The terms below are used in all posts regarding this matter and in the _[Excel-VB-Components-Management][2]_ VB-Project.

 | Term             | Meaning                  |
 |------------------|------------------------- |